danfuzz/samizdat/doc/samizdat-0-lib/code.md

 It is an error (terminating the runtime) if the call to `yieldFunction` returns to this function.

-#### `yieldBox() <> box`

-Creates a set-once "yield box".
-The result of a call to this function is a box which can be stored to at most once, using `boxStore`.
-Subsequent attempts to store to the box will fail (terminating the runtime).
-The contents of the box are accessible by calling `boxFetch`. `boxFetch` returns void until and unless `boxStore` is called with a second argument.

-This function is meant to be the primary way to capture the yielded values from functions (such as object service functions and parser functions) which expect to yield values by calling a function.

 <br><br>
 ### In-Language Definitions